igorwho/strawberry/README.md

 # 🍓 strawberry

-**strawberry** is a personal project to Docker, Go, ChatGPT, Microservices architecture
+**strawberry** is a personal project to practice Docker, Go, ChatGPT, Microservices architecture

 ## Build